ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/migrate-to-ats-2.0.md

 * It is **not** possible to migrate the test results of ATS 1.8 to ATS 2.0
 * You must export all your test data and repository items and import them into ATS 2.0
-* Each project/app in Mendix Sprintr resembles an app in ATS 2.0
+* Each project/app in Sprintr resembles an app in ATS 2.0
-* User accounts, apps and app permissions are automatically synced from Mendix Sprintr
+* User accounts, apps and app permissions are automatically synced from Sprintr

 ## 2 System Administration